 CRA-5.8.14N Licensees should establish metrics to measure the impact of a cyber incident and to report to management the performance of response activities.
-Examples include: (a) Metrics to measure impact of a cyber incident: (i) Duration of unavailability of critical functions and services; (ii) Number of stolen records or affected accounts; (iii) Volume of clients impacted; (iv) Amount of lost revenue due to business downtime, including both existing and future business opportunities; and (v) Percentage of service level agreements breached. (b) Performance metrics for incident management: (i) Volume of incidents detected and responded via automation; (ii) Dwell time (i.e. the duration a threat actor has undetected access until completely removed); and (iii) Recovery Point objectives (RPO) and recovery time objectives (RTO) satisfied.
-CRA-5.8.15 [This Paragraph was deleted in XX 2023].
-CIA-5.8.15 [This Paragraph was deleted in XX 2025].
-CRA-5.8.16 [This Paragraph was deleted in XX 2023].
-CRA-5.8.17 [This Paragraph was deleted in XX 2023].
-CRA-5.8.18 [This Paragraph was deleted in XX 2023].
-CRA-5.8.19 This Demograph was delated in VV 2022] CRA-5.8.19 [This Paragraph was deleted in XX 2023].
-CRA-5.8.19A [This Paragraph was deleted in XX 2023].
-CRA-5.8.20 [This Paragraph was deleted in XX 2023].
-Licenses must identify the entries and environment it.
-CRA-5.8.20A Licensees must identify the critical systems and services within its
+Examples include: (a) Metrics to measure impact of a cyber incident:

+- (i) Duration of unavailability of critical functions and services; - (ii) Number of stolen records or affected accounts; - (iii) Volume of clients impacted; - (iv) Amount of lost revenue due to business downtime, including both existing and future business opportunities; and - (v) Percentage of service level agreements breached. - (b) Performance metrics for incident management: - (i) Volume of incidents detected and responded via automation; - (ii) Dwell time (i.e. the duration a threat actor has undetected access until completely removed); and - (iii) Recovery Point objectives (RPO) and recovery time objectives (RTO) satisfied.

+CRA-5.8.15 [This Paragraph was deleted in April 2023].
+CRA-5.8.16 [This Paragraph was deleted in April 2023].
+CRA-5.8.17 [This Paragraph was deleted in April 2023].
+CRA-5.8.18 [This Paragraph was deleted in April 2023].
+CRA-5.8.19 [This Paragraph was deleted in April 2023].
+CRA-5.8.19A [This Paragraph was deleted in April 2023].
+CRA-5.8.20 [This Paragraph was deleted in April 2023].

-A-5.8.20A Licensees must identify the critical systems and services within its operating environment that must be recovered on a priority basis in order to provide certain minimum levels of service during the downtime and determine how much time the licensee will require to return to full service and operations.
+CRA-5.8.20A Licensees must identify the critical systems and services within its operating environment that must be recovered on a priority basis in order to provide certain minimum levels of service during the downtime and determine how much time the licensee will require to return to full service and operations.